The Master Plan: how to build a voice interface for a billion people

 Even if we're the right team to build this, can the business endure once others recognize the value?

 This is why we train our own voice models.
 The cases where voice fails today aren't where the model is broadly bad — they're where the audio alone is genuinely ambiguous.
 When you mumble a name, speak quickly in a noisy room, or sub-vocalize into a ring, the audio signal isn't enough to resolve what you said.
 The only way to get it right is to reason over context — what's on your screen, who you're talking to, what you were just working on — and to personalize over time.
 No existing voice model supports this.
 They treat transcription as a pure audio-in, text-out problem, with no ability to incorporate memory or context into decoding.
 That's why we have to build it ourselves.
+And when a user edits Wispr's output, that correction captures something uniquely valuable: the user's actual intent — their preferences, vocabulary, the way they want their thoughts expressed.
+If we hired annotators to label this data, they'd have no way of knowing what the user actually meant.
+Only the user knows, and they tell us every time they make a correction.

 Is there risk?
 Of course.
 But if we do this right, we stand to transform technology for a billion users and build a trillion dollar company along the way.